carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 But then you will pay the piper when your content is slowly or suddenly squeezed out of Google’s index because the HC or rather UN-helpful content tag is on the accidental duplicate content they create.

 All indications point towards Google’s index as the source of many LLMs, specifically ChatGPT.
-So eventually your content because it gets pushed out of Google’s index, can’t get cited by those LLMs that use it..
+So eventually your content because it gets pushed out of Google’s index, can’t get cited by those LLMs that use it.

 Grokipedia is the ultimate cautionary tale.
-(But not the way some think it is)
+(But not the way some think it is.)

 ## A broken canonical attribution system

-I used to think and talk about this phenomenon as a broken canonical attribution system.
+I used to think and talk about this phenomenon as being a broken attribution system.

 I no longer think it's broken by accident.
 Within the HC system, it behaves as a feature not a fault.
 Google's crawling system may function within the system, but their HD classifier does not.